Generalisations of Thompson's group V arising from purely infinite groupoids: Characterisations of Pure Infiniteness and Minimality

 We stress the fact that for the groupoids covered by the above theorem, the alternating and derived subgroups always agree by \autoref{minimal essentially principal then simple}.
 In particular, the alternating group is always perfect (meaning that it equals its commutator subgroup).

 \begin{rem} For Hausdorff groupoids, essential principality is equivalent to effectiveness.
-In the non-Hausdorff setting, effectiveness is the right notion to consider.
-We expect the above theorem would hold in this case; however, this involves obtaining (mostly routine) generalisations of many results from the Hausdorff to the non-Hausdorff case.
+On the other hand, effectiveness is the right notion to consider in the non-Hausdorff setting.
+We expect the above theorem to hold in this case; however, this involves obtaining (mostly routine) generalisations of many results from the Hausdorff to the non-Hausdorff case.
 Since for most applications the Hausdorff case is sufficient, we focus on essentially principal groupoids. \end{rem}

-We then aim to complete our proof of Theorem \ref{thmintro:Realization}.
-For this we need to use that the canonical action $\mathsf{F}(\G) \acts \G^{(0)}$ is rigid in the sense of Rubin \cite{Rub_reconstruction_1989}, so we define this notion first.
+We now aim to complete our proof of Theorem \ref{thmintro:Realization}.
+For this, we need to use that the canonical action $\mathsf{F}(\G) \acts \G^{(0)}$ is rigid in the sense of Rubin \cite{Rub_reconstruction_1989}, so we define this notion first.

 \begin{df} Let $\Gamma$ be a discrete group and let $C$ be a locally compact Hausdorff space without isolated points.
 We say that an action $\Gamma\acts C$ is a \emph{Rubin action} if for every open set $U\subseteq C$ and every $x\in U$, the closure of